-- (1) Police officers should assess an incident in order to determine which less-lethal technique or weapon will best defuse the situation and achieve the objective with minimal and reasonable amount of force being used. - (2) Police officers are justified in using departmentally approved, less-lethal weapons/techniques for resolution of incidents as follows: - (a) to defend themselves or another person or persons against violent or serious physical confrontation; or - (b) to arrest an offender if they believe on reasonable grounds that the offender poses a threat of physical injury and the arrest cannot be effected less forcefully; or - (c) to resolve an incident where a person is involved in violent or other physical conduct, likely to cause serious injury to themselves or result in suicide; or - (d) to deter attacking animals. - (3) In compliance with the above order, the following Departmentally approved less-lethal weapons may be carried and/or used by members who have received approved training and are qualified and authorised to use such weapon: - (a) Baton; - (b) Oleoresin Capsicum (OC) Spray; - (4) Taser and Extended Range Impact Weapons may only be carried and used by members of the Special Operations Group (SOG) as follows; - (a) where the member has received approved training and is qualified to use such weapon(s); and - (b) the member has been approved to carry and use such weapons during a SOG deployment, by the SOG Commander (Inspector in charge of the Special Operations Group) or the SOG Tactical Commander. - (c) when performing general duties, the member has been approved to carry and use such weapons by the SOG Commander (Inspector in charge of the SOG). - (5) The term 'less-lethal technique' refers to unarmed tactics and techniques used by a member in accordance with training and policy.
-This includes impact techniques (e.g. striking) and controlled take-down techniques. - (6) Members are reminded that any use of force must be in accordance with relevant legislation and Section 1.44 of the TPM (Use of Force). - (7) Members should refer to and comply with, the Baton Manual, Oleoresin Capsicum Spray Manual and any other relevant Operational Skills Manual, which can be located via the Operational Skills intranet site.
+- (1) Police officers should assess an incident in order to determine which less-lethal technique or weapon will best diffuse the situation and achieve the objective with minimal and reasonable amount of force being used. - (2) Police officers are justified in using departmentally approved, less-lethal weapons/techniques for resolution of incidents as follows: - (a) to defend themselves or another person or persons against violent or serious physical confrontation; or - (b) to arrest an offender if they believe on reasonable grounds that the offender poses a threat of physical injury and the arrest cannot be effected less forcefully; or - (c) to resolve an incident where a person is involved in violent or other physical conduct, likely to cause serious injury to themselves or result in suicide; or - (d) to deter attacking animals. - (3) In compliance with the above order, the following Departmentally approved less-lethal weapons may be carried and/or used by members who have received approved training and are qualified and authorised to use such weapon: - (a) Baton; - (b) Oleoresin Capsicum (OC) Spray; - (c) Taser and Extended Range Impact Weapons (used by the Special Operations Group). - (4) The term 'less-lethal technique' refers to unarmed tactics and techniques used by a member in accordance with training and policy.
+This includes impact techniques (e.g. striking) and controlled take-down techniques. - (5) Members are reminded that any use of force must be in accordance with relevant legislation, Section 10.1 of this Manual and the Tasmania Police Use of Force Continuum. - (6) Members should refer to and comply with, the Baton Manual, Oleoresin Capsicum Spray Manual and any other relevant Operational Skills Manual, which can be located via the Operational Skills intranet site.